Skip to content

 1 yr + 2 yr renewals

 The NLV suits Colombians with passive income from investments, rental properties, or retirement funds.
 You cannot work in Spain on this visa, but it provides a clear path to residency.
-Ideal for those who have built wealth in Colombia and want to enjoy European quality of life.
+Ideal for those who have built wealth in Colombia and want European quality of life.

 Best for: Retirees, investors, and those with passive income streams.